London Buses route 60: History

 It was retained by Arriva London when re-tendered in 2006.
 In April 2009, the reliability of the route was criticised by some residents in Coulsdon.
 In October of the same year a bus operating on the route was involved in a minor accident in West Croydon.
-Upon being re-tendered on 31 January 2013, it was retained by Arriva London.
+Upon being re-tendered on 31 January 2013, the route was retained by Arriva London.

 Current route

 Route 60 operates via these primary locations: